sysam68/mem0_dify_plugin/README.md

 - `async_mode` (boolean, default: true)
   - When true (default):
     - Write operations (Add/Update/Delete/Delete_All): non-blocking, return ACCEPT status immediately
-    - Read operations (Search/Get/Get_All/History): always wait for results
+    - Read operations (Search/Get/Get_All/History): always wait for results with timeout protection (60s for Search/Get_All, 30s for Get/History)
   - When false:
     - All operations block until completion